Peter554/StainTools/README.md

 Implementation of a few common stain normalization techniques ([Reinhard](http://ieeexplore.ieee.org/document/946629/), [Macenko](http://ieeexplore.ieee.org/document/5193250/), [Vahadane](http://ieeexplore.ieee.org/document/7164042/)) in Python.

-This shows application of the techniques to a few images (in data folder).
+Here we show the application of the techniques to a few images (in data folder).
 We normalize to the first image and for Macenko and Vahadane also show the extracted Hematoxylin channel.

 Below that are a few more challenging images.